HonkingGoose/proton_codecs_media_support_tracker/README.md

 Please do not open issues for things that belong to the upstream Proton project.

 This project accepts pull requests to update the tables with new findings regarding the codecs and media framework support.
-I will also consider issues/pull requests that aim to improve the data format this project uses.